firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

    });
    ```

-1. Add the main body of your app:
+1. Add the main body of your app.

    ```typescript
    (async () => {